billkendrick/firefighter/README.md

 They are overcome by smoke and fear, and will wander aimlessly unless you are close by to guide them.
 They can perish if they end up too close to a large fire!

+Lose three (3) workers, and the game ends.

 Some rooms contain crates and/or barrels which you can push out of your way if they block your path.
 Be careful how you move them, though;